Distributed Density Filtering for Large-Scale Systems Using Mean-Filed Models: Distributed density estimation

 (iii) To prove the third statement, observe that

-Hence, $\|\Bar{L}-\Bar{L}_i\|$ is LISS with respect to $\|\Bar{R}^{-1}-\Bar{R}_i^{-1}\|$ and the cascade system is also LISS \cite{khalil2002nonlinear}. \end{proof}
+Hence, $\|\Bar{\mathcal{L}}-\Bar{\mathcal{L}}_i\|$ is LISS with respect to $\|\Bar{\mathcal{R}}^{-1}-\Bar{\mathcal{R}}_i^{-1}\|$ and the cascade system is also LISS \cite{khalil2002nonlinear}. \end{proof}

-\begin{remark} This theorem states that the local filter \eqref{eq:Type-I density filter} remains close to the centralized filter \eqref{eq:suboptimal density filter}, and their difference depends on the dynamic consensus process \eqref{eq:PI consensus estimator}, especially the connectivity and switching rate of $G(t)$ \cite{freeman2006stability}.
-Note that each local kernel $K_i$ is uniquely determined by its center $X_i$.
-Hence, to implement the local filter \eqref{eq:Type-I density filter}, each agent only needs to exchange its position with its neighbors, which is very efficient from a communication perspective. \end{remark}
+\begin{remark} This theorem states that the local filter \eqref{eq:Type-I density filter} remains close to the centralized filter \eqref{eq:suboptimal density filter}, and has comparable performance if the agents' states are slowly varying.
+The performance also depends on the connectivity and switching rate of $G(t)$ \cite{freeman2006stability}.
+Note that each local kernel $K_i(t)$ is uniquely determined by its center $X_t^i$.
+Hence, to implement the local filter, each agent only needs to exchange its position with neighbors, which is very efficient. \end{remark}